SAP-samples/teched2022-DT264/exercises/ex0/README.md

 **3. Channel Manager:**
     Content Channels  are used to import content from different source systems; for e.g. SAP S/4HANA.
 Via this tab you can create & maintain Content Providers.

+## Footnotes

+\* *SAP Launchpad Service* is part of the SAP Build portfolio.
+In early 2023, we launch a new experience with the new name **SAP Build Work Zone, Standard**.
+You can learn more in the [Roadmap Explorer](https://roadmaps.sap.com/board?PRODUCT=73554900100800003081&PRODUCT=73555000100800002781&range=CURRENT-LAST#Q3%202022).